aptos-labs/aptos-core/developer-docs-site/docs/concepts/state-sync.md

 1. **Driver**: The driver “drives” the synchronization progress of the node.
 It is responsible for verifying all data that the node receives from peers.
-Data is forwarded from peers via the data streaming service.
+Data is forwarded from the peers via the data streaming service.
 After data verification, the driver persists the data to storage.
 2. **Data Streaming Service**: The streaming service creates data streams for clients (one of which is the state sync driver).
 It allows the client to stream